crisperdue/prooftoys-site/content/number-game/tutorial4.md

 ### A first induction proof: adding to zero

-> Why is a ham sandwich is better than paradise?  (answer at the
+> Why is a ham sandwich better than paradise?  (answer at the
 > bottom of the page)

 The math challenge here is to prove that `NN n => 0 + n = n`.